 IFX Trading Terms and Conditions

-1.2 IFX is a private limited company registered in England with company registration number 05422718.
+1.2 IFX is incorporated and registered in England and Wales with company registration number 05422718.
 Our registered office is at 119 Marylebone Road, London, NW1 5PU, United Kingdom.

-1.3 IFX is authorised by the Financial Conduct Authority (with firm reference number 900517) under the Electronic Money Regulations 2011.
-We are authorised to issue electronic money and provide certain payment services.
+1.3 IFX is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 (Reference Number: 900517) and has been granted permission to issue electronic money and provide payment services.
+IFX is also registered with the Information Commissioner's Office (Registration Number: Z9399766).

 2.1 You can contact us by: